EricGebhart/bike-gear-calc/README.md

 of internally geared hubs

 Wheel sizes used in the calculations are the diameter in millimeters.
-They are where errors any errors can be introduced, it might be best to just measure yours.
-But then an error of few millimeters isn't going to change things that much.
+They are where any errors can be introduced, it might be best to just measure yours instead of using the wheel sizes from data.
+But then again an error of few millimeters isn't going to change things that much.

 The original idea was that this library provides everything needed to create a nice gear calculator SPA in clojurescript.
 But then, well, it's so simple,